pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 ## Installing Git

-It is very likely that you already have Git installed on your computer.
+It isn't unlikely that you already have Git installed on your computer.

 To check, open Terminal (on macOS) or Command Prompt on Windows and type: